...On Your First Open Water Dives After Training

 - Take a "safety stop" at 15-20ft for 3 minutes - so your body has ample time to decompress

-- Dive 2: Had planned to do a two tank dive at Pearl Lake and my buddy was diving doubles with an extra AL80 slung so the plan was for me to get out of the water while he stayed in (we were in a group so don't get your knickers in a knot) and I would swap my tanks and rejoin him so he could get a super long single dive.
+- Called Dive #2: Had planned to do a two tank dive at Pearl Lake and my buddy was diving doubles with an extra AL80 slung so the plan was for me to get out of the water while he stayed in (we were in a group so don't get your knickers in a knot) and I would swap my tanks and rejoin him so he could get a super long single dive.
 We got to my turn pressure and I signaled that I was calling the dive.

-- Dive 4: After 3 days of GUE Fundies I was mentally and physically exhausted and after I talked to my instructor I continued the 4th day.
+- Almost Called Dive #4: After 3 days of GUE Fundies I was mentally and physically exhausted and after I talked to my instructor I continued the 4th day.
 Everything went fine...however, I brought up the fact that my body was telling me to stop and we talked about it and she made it clear that it was my decision and she would support whatever decision I made.

 Pre-Dive Briefing